 If you want to take a break from seeing posts from a friend or page, it’s time to explore the three dots on posts.

-The three dots are seen on every post on both the desktop and app versions of Facebook.
+The three dots (an ellipsis) are seen on every post on both the desktop and app versions of Facebook.
 When you tap on that, you have options.

 Snooze for 30 days